ECMOISTDATABASE/North-Atlantic-Extratropical-Cyclones-database/README.md

  cyclone **radius** in km, and  <br>
  pressure at the **last closed isobar** in hPa. <br>

-All '.dat' separators are defined with commas, and missing values are represented as **-9999**.
+All '.dat' separators are defined with commas.

 The function **read_track_data** in [script example_case.py](https://github.com/ECMOISTDATABASE/North-Atlantic-Extratropical-Cyclones-database/blob/main/Example_case_029_2002/example_case.py) allows for reading the **EC_NATL_int_1985_2022.dat** file too.
 Ensure to adjust the index on line 181 to select the **AREA** name correctly.